• Skip to main content

 For some kids, yes.
 This may be enough.
 Likely, these children come from a language-rich background and have been read to since they were babies.

-But explicit phonological and phonemic awareness instruction is helpful for everyone, and (as researchers are telling us) often the MISSING LINK for kids who struggle to read … even for struggling readers who do come from a literacy-rich background with parents who read to them every day.
+But explicit phonemic awareness instruction is often the MISSING LINK for kids who struggle to read … even for struggling readers who do come from a literacy-rich background with parents who read to them every day.

 Mistake #2 – Misunderstanding phonics